-- A. Temporary Injunctions are generally set on Fridays at 4:00 p.m. - B. Counsel should call the Court Clerk before the scheduled hearing and report whether or their client is ready to proceed with the hearing and how long the hearing will take.
-It may become necessary to reschedule the hearing and to consider whether to extend the Temporary Restraining Order. - C. Both sides should bring to the hearing proposed Orders stating the relief they seek.
+- A. Temporary Injunctions are generally set on Fridays at 4:00 p.m. - B. Parties seeking temporary injunctions must establish that the responding party received notice of the temporary injunction hearing. - C. Counsel should call the Court Clerk before the scheduled hearing and report whether their client is ready to proceed with the hearing and how long the hearing will take.
+It may become necessary to reschedule the hearing and to consider whether to extend the Temporary Restraining Order. - D. Both sides should bring to the hearing proposed Orders stating the relief they seek.